Nainah23/AirBnB_clone_v2/README.md

 ```

 <center> <h2>Side-Note</h2> </center>
-The exact user_id may be different from the ones provided.
+The exact user_id may be different from the ones provided, BE.
 <br>